fmager/real-time/m1_memory_hierarchies/README.md

 retrieve the value.
 If the L1 cache did not have a valid copy of the value, we would ask the L2 cache, and so on and so on, until we reach memory.
 If our file was too big to fit in memory, the operating system might even virtualize (don't worry about it) the memory and go all the way to the disk or to the internet to retrieve our value.
-Which is just as slow as it sounds.
+Which is even slower than it sounds.

 <figure markdown>
 ![Image](../figures/2_cpus_hierarchy.png){ width="500" }
 <figcaption>
-An example view of what CPU memory hierarchy can look like with 2 cores.
+An example view of what the CPU memory hierarchy can look like with 2 cores.
 </figcaption>
 </figure>

 To further complicate things, multicore CPU's have each CPU sharing the disk, memory and L3 cache, sometimes they also share the L2 cache with a few other CPUs.
-We are also at risk of each core not just reading from the same values, but what if some of them modified one or more of the 5 values?
+We are also at risk of each core not just reading from the same values, but some of them could even modify one or more of the 5 values.
 At any point in time a value loaded from memory, to L3 cache, to L2 cache, to L1 cache, to the registers of thread A, might be invalid because thread B wrote to that value.
 This may have updated the value in memory and in thread B's registers, L1 and L2 caches, hopefully, it also updated it in an L2 and/or L3 cache it shared with thread A, but even then we would still need to move the value from